AbdullahTamer27/Ecommerce/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

 ## Installing Dependencies
-Run 'npm intall' in the terminal when you first open the angular project to install all dependencies for project to work
+Run `npm intall` in the terminal when you first open the angular project to install all dependencies for project to work

 ## Development server